At a glance: Medicare health insurance in West Virginia

 Medicare Advantage in West Virginia

 There is a robust Medicare Advantage market in West Virginia, although plan availability varies by county.
-The number of available plans ranges from 13 in Hampshire County to 25 in Kanawha County.
+The number of available plans in 2020 ranges from 17 to 26, depending on the county.

 Medicare beneficiaries can switch from Medicare Advantage to Original Medicare or vice versa during the annual election period in the fall (October 15 through December 7), with coverage effective January 1.
 And as of 2019, there’s a Medicare Advantage open enrollment period in the first quarter of the year (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.